OpenMOSE/RWKV-LM-RLHF/README.md

  --rlhf_train_file trainset.save
 ```

+## Anarchy Mode
+   - --anarchy_mode 1
+   - When Anarchy mode is enabled, you are free to add layers as you please.
+This allows for the addition of layers, such as 16 layers, to existing models like L24D1024, enabling training.
+With this feature, you can create and train models with any number of parameters you like.
+This functionality is entirely whimsical and comes with no guarantees.
+It's a mode meant for experimentation.

 ## Todo
    - 1. (Done)Make a layer selection probability profile
    - 2. (Done?)Implement Direct Preference Optimization with LISA